GEOG0231/cartMaterials/tutorials/linework_strategies.md

 A quick review of common cart problems and how to fix them.

-Please download [this toy problem](https://drive.google.com/file/d/1GDYWFThFmB4Yfen1u-G3M-qHS9lyfeua/view?usp=sharing) and open it with Illustrator.
+Please download [this toy problem](https://drive.google.com/file/d/1FcHYi7dzo0c71S89Cful04MsOE7iwNWB/view?usp=sharing) and open it with Illustrator.

 ### Problems with simply fixes

-1. Visual association of label and symbol
+1. Visual association of geometry and label
 2. Line art versus polygon data
     - overlapping lines
     - label placement